Wigsinator/PocketChefApp/doc/sprint 0/process.md

 We have group calls through Google Hangouts as our primary way of meetings on Fridays (5-6PM) and we use Whatsapp for instant messages.
 We also have in-person meetings during tutorials (TUT102 9-10am) at MN2266.

 ### How frequently did you meet?
 We usually meet at least twice a week.
-We ensure that we meet in-person at every tutorial, and online on fridays.
+We ensure that we meet in-person at every tutorial, and online on Fridays.
 If we needed more time to discuss topics, we would schedule another online meeting on Sunday evenings or when most if not all team members are available.

 ### What lessons should you take forward to the next phase?
 - Team members may have different understandings of user stories.
 So, it is important to be clear in communication and ensure that every team member is on the same page.